Winter Parking Regulations may be imposed between December 1st and April 1st during each winter season.

 Impeding Snow Removal/Emergency Vehicles: Under pertinent laws – No vehicle may park on any City Street or Private Way in such a manner that it’ll impede or prevent the passage of Emergency Vehicles and Snow removal vehicles -Emergency Vehicles and Snow removal vehicles need a minimum of 12 feet.

-During declared snow emergencies, on the designated streets cars can be ticketed and towed.
+During declared snow emergencies if a vehicle is parking on a designated Emergency Artery, it can be ticketed and towed.
 The following streets are designated as Emergency Arteries:

 Boston Avenue, Central Avenue, College Avenue from George Street to Boston Avenue, Forest Street, Fulton Street, George Street, Governors Avenue, Grove Street, Hancock Street, Harvard Avenue, Harvard Street, High Street, Lawrence Road, Main Street, Medford Street, Mystic Avenue from Main Street to Crescent Street, Playstead Road, Riverside Avenue, Salem Street, Spring Street, Washington Street, Webster Street, Willis Avenue, Winthrop Street and Woburn Street.